MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/tasks/use-record-template-new-record.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: sericks
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: sericks
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Use a record template to create a new record

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Use a record template to create a new record

 This procedure shows how to use a previously defined record template to create a new record.
 To complete this procedure, you must first complete the "Create a record template to facilitate data entry" procedure.